d-002/dumb-questions/README.md

 # dumb-questions
 Dumb questions.
-Made to have as little html/js and mostly css.
+This website's code is 99% CSS, according to the stats.

 ## [Go to webpage](https://d-002.github.io/dumb-questions/)